niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 5. Browse to `<JENKINS_INSTANCE_EXTERNAL_IP>:8080` and wait until the Unlock Jenkins page appears

 6. Back in the Linux session currently open, paste the following command to get the automatically generated password needed to access Jenkins for the first time.
-Copy this password and save it somewhere (you will need this whenever you access the Jenkins UI).
    ```
    sudo cat /var/lib/jenkins/secrets/initialAdminPassword
    ```